-The Best and Worst U.S. Cities for a Staycation
+These Are the Best U.S. Cities for a Staycation This Year

-To help people around the nation make the most of their time off, WalletHub compiled a list of the best and worst staycation cities in America.
+To help people around the nation make the most of their time off in 2020, WalletHub compiled a list of the best and worst staycation cities in America.

-To determine the best staycation spots, WalletHub’s analysts compared the 150 most populated U.S. cities across three key dimensions: recreation, food and entertainment, and rest and relaxation.
+To determine the best staycation spots, WalletHub’s analysts compared 180 U.S. cities across 15 different dimensions including recreation, food and entertainment, and rest and relaxation.